-In early 2019 the lab began a new collaboration sponsored by the National Research Council – UW Collaboration Centre (NUCC) on AI/Cybersecurity/IoT.
-This is a new organization set-up to initial research collaboration between NRC staff researchers and UW PIs.
-I am one of the first faculty to be a part of this endeavour and to receive funding for my work.
-With Dr. Isaac Tamblyn (NRC) and Dr. Colin Bellinger (NRC), our project studies how to automate material synthesis and discovery by training a Deep Reinforcement Learning system to plan and carry out chemical synthesis experiments to gather data and find efficient pathways to making new or known materials.
+This project is the result of a collaboration sponsored by the National Research Council – UW Collaboration Centre (NUCC) on AI/Cybersecurity/IoT.
+This organization was set-up around 2019 to initiate research collaboration between NRC staff researchers and UWaterloo PIs.
+I was one of the first faculty members to be a part of this endeavour and to receive funding for my work.
+With Dr. Isaac Tamblyn (NRC) and Dr. Colin Bellinger (NRC), our project studies how to automate material synthesis and discovery by training a Deep Reinforcement Learning system to plan and carry out chemical synthesis experiments to gather data and find efficient pathways to making new or known materials.”

-The main idea is described most recently in our paper (Bellinger et al., 2022) with some great high-level summary and motivation.
-This paper also outlines a modification to the standard single-action RL framework, to divide actions into two parts containing an costly observation choice in addition to the usual action which affects the world.
+The main idea is described most recently in our ICML workshop paper (Beeler et al., 2023) with some great high-level summary and motivation.
+These papers (Bellinger et al., 2022), (Bellinger et al., 2023) also show results of modification to the standard single-action RL framework, to divide actions into two parts containing a costly observation choice in addition to the usual action which affects the world.